jmhessel/fmpytorch/README.md

 where `w` are the learnable weights of the model.

-However, the interactions between the input variables `x_i` is purely additive.
+However, the interactions between the input variables `x_i` are purely additive.
 In some cases, it might be useful to model the interactions between your variables, e.g., `x_i * x_j`.
 You could add terms into your model like

 <p>